kalidosstesark/MyFirstRepository/README.md

-# MyFirstRepository
-It is my first GIT project
+It is my first GIT try on GITHUB